JohnFernandezR/Book-Share/README.md

 * **Screen Flow:** The navigation logic was optimized to ensure a seamless flow between screens, adding missing connections to key functions.
 * **Language Consistency:** Addressed the "Spanglish" issue identified in previous deliverables.
 The interface language has been unified to ensure a professional user experience.
 * **Documentation Visibility:** Final mockups are now directly embedded in this README for immediate visualization, as requested.
-* **Interactive Access:** The link to the functional prototype is now clearly available below.
+* **Interactive Access:** The link to the functional prototype is now clearly available above.

 ### 11.1.
 Iterations